 A dosimeter based radiation monitoring service shall be arranged by the College.
 The fee is included in the clinical courses that are scheduled in both of the Fall semesters.
-For question concerning the dosimetry service at the College, the students are to see the Program Director.
+For questions concerning the dosimetry service at the College, the students are to see the Program Director.
 The Radiation Dosimetry Report (RDR) is posted (without the individual's Social Security number and date of birth) in the Gary Wogenrich laboratory after being reviewed by the Program Director, within two weeks after receipt of the report.
-The clinical site's Radiation Safety Officer and/or the Clinical Instructors will receive a copy of the RDR for the students assigned to their clinical site.
+Student's will put their initials after their name to document that they reviewed their exposure.
+The clinical site's Radiation Safety Officer and/or the Clinical Preceptors will receive a copy of the RDR for the students assigned to their clinical site.